Khufu: Length of reign

-It is still unclear how long Khufu ruled over Egypt, because historically later documents contradict each other and contemporary sources are scarce.
-The Royal Canon of Turin from the 19th Dynasty however, gives 23 years of rulership for Khufu.
-The ancient historian Herodotus gives 50 years and the ancient historian Manetho even credits him 63 years of reign.
+The Royal Canon of Turin from the 19th Dynasty gives 23 years of rulership for Khufu.
+The ancient historian Herodotus gives 50 years, and the ancient historian Manetho even credits him 63 years of reign.
 These figures are now considered an exaggeration or a misinterpretation of antiquated sources.
+Judging by his enormous building activity, Khufu must have reigned for more than 23 years, but its virtually impossible to determine the exact length, as cattle counts were irregular during his reign and not necessarily anual or biannual.